angarsky/diveintopython/learn/file_handling/json.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/file-handling/json

 JSON files have gained immense popularity due to their seamless compatibility with web-based systems.
 JSON, short for [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON), serves as a lightweight format for data exchange, making it a favored choice for web applications.
 Python, equipped with robust tools, stands as an excellent platform for handling JSON files.
 This article aims to delve into reading, manipulating JSON files, and their practical applications using Python.
+Understanding how to use JSON in Python is crucial for modern web development, data analysis, and system integration.

 ## Importing JSON Module